George Tetler, Chair

 James Herbert is President of the University of New England, a merger of St. Francis College and Westbrook College, that includes a Colleges of Osteopathic Medicine, Pharmacy, and Dental Medicine, and a study abroad campus in Tangiers, Morocco.
 Earlier at Drexel University he served as Executive Vice Provost and Dean of the Graduate College, Interim Provost, chair of the Psychology Department and President of the University Faculty.
 His research expertise is on quackery and pseudoscience in mental health, and he is a fellow of the Institute for Science in Medicine and the Commission for Scientific Medicine and Mental Health.
 He earned his bachelor’s degree in psychology at the University of Texas Austin, and his master’s and Ph.D. in clinical psychology from the University of North Carolina at Greensboro.

-Lily Hsu is President of Laboure College and an experienced academic leader and educator.
+Lily Hsu is President of Laboure College of Healthcare, Inc. and an experienced academic leader and educator.
 She most recently served as provost at Johnson & Wales University where she was responsible for strategic leadership and academic programming across four campuses.
 Before joining Johnson & Wales, she was the associate provost at Massachusetts College of Pharmacy and Health Sciences.
 Dr. Hsu holds an Ed.D. from Teachers College, Columbia University in Health and Behavioral Studies and Nutrition Education, and a M.S. and B.A. from The Pennsylvania State University.
 Dr. Hsu served as a member of Labouré College’s Board of Directors from 2016 – 2019.

 Susan Huard is Interim Chancellor of the Community College System of New Hampshire and former President of Manchester Community College, Manchester, NH.
 Before joining Manchester Community College, she served for a decade as Dean of Learning and Student Development at Quinebaug Valley Community College in Connecticut.
 At MCC, she oversaw approximately $9.0 million in capital building projects including the College’s first student center as well as additions to the Automotive Technology Center, the welding laboratory, and upgrades to computer science and exercise science programs.
 Under her leadership, the College hired its first Institutional Development Director, created new articulations with area colleges, and participated in grants ranging from advanced manufacturing to health care.
 She serves on the Board of Directors of the Catholic Medical Center and the board of NH Jobs for America’s Graduates.
 Earlier she taught at the middle and high school levels.
 Her Master’s and Ph.D. degrees are both from the University of Connecticut.